undergrad-partner-school

 Retention Rate

-The freshman retention rate for University of Northern Iowa was 82.5% in 2023, demonstrating the exceptional quality of the educational experience at this institution.
+As reported in 2025, the freshman retention rate for University of Northern Iowa was 81.7%, reflecting the superb quality of the educational programs at this institution.

 The graduation rate is another indicator to take into account.
-This metric measures how efficiently students complete their degrees within a specific time period.
-The six-year completion rate at this institution is 64%, which is considered an above-average graduation rate.
+This rate shows how many students complete their degrees in a certain number of years.
+This academic institution has the six-year graduation rate of 68%, which is considered an above-average graduation rate.

 Student Body